Vail Ski & Snowboard Academy (Ski & Snowboard Club Vail)

 Address: Academics: Vail Ski & Snowboard Academy Minturn, Colo.
 Athletics: Ski & Snowboard Club Vail Vail, Colo.

 Head of School: Wade Hill

 Founded: VSSA: 2007 / SSCV:1962

-Category: Full year traditional ski and snowboard academy, public day school
+Category: Full year traditional ski academy, Winter term only academy, Public school

 Financial Aid: Yes

-Coaches: Brett Borgard, Kirk Dwyer, Elana Chase, John Cole, Terry DelliQuadri, John Dowling, Karen Ghent, Osi Inglin, Chris Laske, Brady McNeill, Eric Pepper, Erik Steinberg, Dan Weiland, Rob Worrell
+Notable Coaches: Kirk Dwyer, Alissa Consenstein, John Dowling, John Hale, Chris Laske, Danny Kass, Eric Pepper, Mark Smith, Dan Weiland, Rob Worrell

-Training Facilities: Nordic athletes train on a seven-kilometer trail system adjacent to VSSA.
-Vail Mountain’s Golden Peak is home to early-season alpine and moguls training, with high-speed-quad access and industry-leading snowmaking.
-A planned expansion of this venue will host full-length speed training and competition.
+Training Facilities: Nordic athletes train on seven-kilometer trail system adjacent to VSSA.
+Vail Mountain’s Golden Peak is home to early-season alpine and mogul training, with high-speed-quad access and industry-leading snowmaking.
+A planned expansion of this venue will host full-length speed training and competition, as well as a dedicated mogul course.
 Halfpipe, park and airbag training are also hosted on Golden Peak.
-SSCV provides trampoline training, along with strength and conditioning at the Minturn Fitness Center, a human performance center made possible through a partnership between SSCV and the Town of Minturn.
+SSCV provides trampoline training at VSSA, along with strength and conditioning at VSSA and the Minturn Fitness Center.